Home

 function Purpose

 This is discussed in more detail in the Dialogs with ScriptX.Services article.
-An exemplar implemenation of UI is provided (implemented assuming Bootstrap and jQuery)
+Exemplar implemenations of UI are provided: Bootstrap3/4 with jQuery (implemented assuming Bootstrap and jQuery) and Bootstrap 5 no jQuery

 See also: